zhangshanwen/flask_demo/README.md

 flask demo

-export FLASK_DEMO_SETTINGS=./config/settings.cfg

-if you watch "ImportError: No module named 'mysql'
+if you met "ImportError: No module named 'mysql'
-" ,you can "pip install mysql-connector" and restart you application
+" ,you can try "pip install mysql-connector" and restart you application

 # migration
 ## https://sqlalchemy-migrate.readthedocs.io/en/latest/versioning.html